ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

 Unlike the :doc:`cli` plain style interfaces, the TUI restructures the analysis workflow into four hierarchical categories to provide a more organized, top-down analysis approach:

-1. Top Stat
+1. Kernel Selection Header with Top Stats
-2. High Level analysis
+2. High Level Analysis
-3. Detailed block analysis
+3. Detailed Block Analysis
 4. Source Level analysis

 You are recommended to follow this top-down hierarchical structure to conduct a thorough performance